matthewhall78/hello-world/resume.md

 	* Created a Trello Board to collect backlog items and discuss how we can all work together to produce solutions that would benefit all our projects

 ## Business Portfolio Manager, Business Analyst and Project Manager:
-### Corporate Services for Natural Resources, Information Mgmt Branch – Apr 2007 to Present
+### Corporate Services for Natural Resources, Information Mgmt Branch – Apr 2007 to Jul 2017

 - Knowledge and experience with change management processes and project management methodologies (8 yrs)
 	* Lead Business Portfolio Manager